MartaKliuchnik/hospital-appointment-scheduler/README.md

 Endpoint

-- URL Path: **_api/v1/user/:userId/appointment/:appointmentId_**
+- URL Path: **_api/v1/client/:client_id/appointment/:appointmentId_**
-- Description: This endpoint allows authenticated users to change the specialization and/or date of an existing appointment.
+- Description: This endpoint allows authenticated clients to change the specialization and/or date of an existing appointment.
 - Authentication: Authentication is required for this endpoint.